moby/moby/docs/sources/reference/run.md

-Together, the `docker run [OPTIONS]` give complete control over runtime behavior to the operator, allowing them to override all defaults set by the developer during `docker build`{.docutils .literal} and nearly all the defaults set by the Docker runtime itself.
+Together, the `docker run [OPTIONS]` give complete control over runtime behavior to the operator, allowing them to override all defaults set by the developer during `docker build` and nearly all the defaults set by the Docker runtime itself.

 ## Operator Exclusive Options

-Only the operator (the person executing `docker run`{.docutils .literal}) can set the following options.
+Only the operator (the person executing `docker run` .literal}) can set the following options.

 -   [Detached vs Foreground](#detached-vs-foreground)